-This unit comprises 5 stations which develop our concept of the "feel" of a gram.
+This unit comprises 4 stations which develop students' concept of, and "feel for", a gram.
 The stations may be taken as whole class activities or they may be set up as activities that groups of students use throughout the week.

 When students can measure objects effectively using non-standard units, they are ready to move to the use of standard units.
-The motivation for moving to this stage often follows from experiences where the students have used different non-standard units for the same mass and have realised that consistency in the units used would allow for the easier and more accurate communication of mass measures.
+The motivation for moving to this stage often arises from experiences in which students have used different non-standard units for the same mass, and have subsequently realised that the use of consistent units allows for easier, and more accurate, communication of mass measures.